braintrustdata/autoevals/docs/PUBLISHING.md

 - Repository owner: `braintrustdata`
 - Repository name: `autoevals`
 - Workflow file: `.github/workflows/publish-js.yaml`
+- Environment: `publish`

 Notes:

 - The workflow uses GitHub OIDC, so no `NPM_TOKEN` is required.
+- **The trusted publisher must include the `publish` environment.** The gated job's OIDC token carries an `environment` claim; if the publisher isn't configured for it, the publish is rejected (`ENEEDAUTH`).
+A `dry_run` does *not* exercise this — the first real publish (use a prerelease as the canary) is the first true test.
 - The workflow publishes with provenance enabled via `npm publish --provenance`.

+### Slack notifications (optional)

+The JS workflow posts a pending notification (before approval) and a completion notification.
+These self-guard and no-op if unconfigured.
+To enable:

+- Repository variable `SLACK_SDK_RELEASE_CHANNEL` — the channel ID
+- Repository/org secret `SLACK_BOT_TOKEN` — the Brainbot token (invite it to the channel)

+Python publishing currently has neither the approval gate nor Slack (JS only, for now).

 ## Python PyPI publishing